Psych 233: Cognitive Psychology

 The required readings for the course are a set of online readings available via the course web page.
 The readings were designed to fulfill two purposes.
 Some readings describe classic experiments in the literature that from the 'backbone' of the field.
 Other readings describe more modern work to show directions that the field is headed.
 In either the case, these readings are meant to highlight the connection between the theoretical and empirical aspects of psychology.
 Due dates for readings are listed in the course scheduleYou should come to class prepared to discuss the online readings on the date listed on the schedule.To help insure that happens, you will complete a Reading Response for every reading.
 These responses are REQUIRED and will be factored into your course participation grade.

 CogLab: CogLab is a web-based computer program that will allow you to experience a variety of experiments first-hand.
 Rather than simply read about an experiment, you will have an opportunity to participate as a subject.
 I will compile the data for the class and we can compare the actual results with the results predicted by various theories.
-You must purchase an access code to use the program; the easiest place to purchase an access code is directly from the CogLab web page.
+You will pick up an access code for CogLab from the textbook store.
+Instructions for how to enroll in the course groups are located here.
 You must complete every CogLab assignment by 9:00 pm on the day prior to the class listed on the syllabus.
 The Cog/Lab assignments will factor into your class participation grade, so missed/late assignments will lower your final course average.

 Website: The course website provides links to just about everything you will need for class.
 Most of the overheads that I use in class will be available at the site.
 Downloading these overheads prior to class will help you follow the lectures.
 You also will use the website to access e-reserves for the course and to complete reading responses assignments.
 Links to the CogLab experiments will be posted, as will links to the guidelines for the written assignments.